laszlocph/website/_posts/2019-02-20-How-using-cache-from-can-speed-up-your-Docker-builds-in-DroneCI.md

 Since you have to pull the `--cache-from` image first from the registry, it can happen that the time you gain with caching the layers you lose on downloading the images.
 This depends on a few factors, like the size of the image and the time it takes to build it.

-It happened to me some cases that my agressive caching strategy made the build slower, so it's worth keeping in mind the network cost and measuring the build time.
+It happened to me some cases that my aggressive caching strategy made the build slower, so it's worth keeping in mind the network cost and measuring the build time.

 ### How I saved 4 minutes build time of a Ruby app?